rhysgilliam/Swayambhu-Stories/README.md

 .fbx model is too large for the Github repo, so need to add it in manually.
 Add the .fbx file to Assets/OversizedFiles and in the Unity editor, load in "SampleScene" to see the model.
 If a prefab error happens press on the Object prompt and enter in "12.5MillionTriangles" model.

+Importing videos using external URL have to follow a specific link type. delete the 'dl=0' and replace with 'raw=1' if using DropBox.